aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/well-being-health-and-caregiving/prayer-in-a-time-of-serious-illness-by-rabbi-gilah-langner.html.md

 <body>
 Title: Prayer in a Time of Serious Illness by Rabbi Gilah Langner<br />
 Primary contributor: gilah.langner<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=3650">http://opensiddur.org/?p=3650</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3650">http://opensiddur.org/?p=3650</a>
 <p />
 <hr />